RBrooksDK/MAL1/09 Dimensionality reduction/README.md

 - Describe how PCA can be used for clustering analyses
 - Create 2-dimensional clustering-plots in python using PCA and t-SNE

-If you have no or little experience in linear algebra, I recommend checking out some of the resources below:
+If you missed the session in linear algebra, I recommend checking out some of the resources mentioned above.

-And as always, Alexander Ihler is gold.